 Among other recent transformational changes are the conversion to an entirely new college computer system and the completion of the Center for the Arts, the capstone project of a $175 million bond construction program.

 Dr. Rocha came to Pasadena City College from the Los Angeles Community College District where he served as president of West Los Angeles College.
 Under Dr. Rocha's leadership, West Los Angeles College was recognized by the Chronicle of Higher Education as one of the nation's "Great Colleges to Work For."

 Among his current service commitments, Dr. Rocha serves as a member of the Board of Councilors of the Rossier School of Education of the University of Southern California; and as a member of the Board of the Pasadena Biotechnology Collaborative.
 Dr. Rocha is also an adjunct professor at California State University, Northridge, where he teaches in the doctoral program in Educational and Leadership Policy Studies.

 An English teacher by training, Dr. Rocha received his Ph.D. in English from the University of Southern California, his master's degree from California State University, Fullerton, and his bachelor's degree from Villanova University.
 His scholarly work is in the field of American drama and theater and includes numerous articles on the playwright August Wilson.
 In 1994, Dr. Rocha was awarded a Fulbright Fellowship and taught for a year in Caracas, Venezuela at the Universidad Simòn Bolìvar.

-Dr. Rocha has two sons, Brendan, 20, and Samuel, 15, and resides in Pasadena with his wife Nancy.
-An avid runner, Dr. Rocha finished the inaugural Pasadena Marathon 2009.
+Dr. Rocha has two adult sons, Brendan and Samuel.
+He resides in Pasadena with his wife Nancy.
+An avid runner, Dr. Rocha has completed seven marathons, including the inaugural Pasadena Marathon in 2009.